ivs-kuleuven/platosim3/source/install_source.rst

 **GitHub**

-The PlatoSim code is located in a `private repository on GitHub <https://github.com/IvS-KULeuven/PlatoSim3>`_.
-To be able to access it, we have to grant you access explicitly.
-Please, send your GitHub username to the development team and you will be granted read access to the repository.
-You will then get an invitation by email to join.
+The PlatoSim code is located in a `public repository on GitHub <https://github.com/IvS-KULeuven/PlatoSim3>`_.
 If you have not done so already, you can make an `account on GitHub <https://github.com/>`_ for free.

 .. image:: ../figures/logo_github.png